keyou/git-shoes/README.md

 # git-shoes
-Some bash scripts to help manage git projects.
+Some produtive bash scripts to help manage git projects.